 Schools should assess learners’ progress at regular intervals, update records, and use these data to monitor progression through the bands.
 Consider that the majority of pupils take more than six years to progress to the highest levels of proficiency if they enter the school system as New to English.

-Slower than expected progress requires investigation: the learner may need greater support with their language learning, or they may have other additional educational needs.
-Schools are reminded that funding for EAL is limited to up to three years after a learner enters the school system in England and is not ring-fenced (EFA, 2020).
+- Slower than expected progress requires investigation: The learner may need greater support with their language learning, or they may have other additional educational needs.
+Schools are reminded that funding for EAL is limited to three years after a learner enters the school system in England and is not ring-fenced (EFA, 2020).

-Monitor patterns in data: Use data from proficiency in English assessments alongside other core data (e.g. gender, ethnicity, Pupil Premium, specific language groups) to monitor rates of progress among groups of students, including those identified as the most likely to take longer to reach the higher levels of proficiency.
+- Monitor patterns in data: Use data from proficiency in English assessments alongside other core data (e.g. gender, ethnicity, pupil deprivation, specific language groups, SEND) to monitor rates of progress among groups of students, including those identified as the most likely to take longer to reach the higher levels of proficiency.
 Hutchinson (2018) highlights the variation in attainment by arrival time and by first language.
 Variations in rates of progress need to be investigated and, where necessary, impactful language-focused interventions put in place.
-This is particularly true now as schools continue to consider the impact of both learning and language loss following extended periods of remote learning.

 2. Use robust EAL assessment tools